Lexyna/CFGToPCREConverter/README.md

 # Grammar files

-The following grammar definitions are all valid, remeber that terminals are marked by singel quots surrounding them:
+The following grammar definitions are all valid, remember that terminals are marked by single quotes surrounding them:

 ```
 S -> A